 Water

 You can use tap water if it is suitable for drinking.
-There is no need to continue boiling and cooling water for children this age.
+There is no need to boil and cool water for children over 1.

 Milk

-You can give your child soya milk if they are allergic to cow’s milk.
-These should be unsweetened and fortified with calcium.
+You can give your child soya milk if they are allergic to cows' milk.
+Choose unsweetened soya milk that is fortified with calcium.

-Other plant-based milks are not suitable for children in this age group.
-They are mainly water and not good sources of nutrition.
-These include:
+Other plant-based drinks are not suitable for children in this age group.
+They are not a good source of nutrition.

 - almond milk